rdammkoehler/roman_numeral_calculator/README.md

 	* note, main.c from the demo folder is not included as that code is not part of the exercise

+* valgrind is invoked.
+No Leaks Are Detected.

+	* note, I applied a supression to a warning about strcpy overwriting its target, this is intentional and mostly harmless

 * gcc is invoked a final time (if you ran make cli) to create the command line interface (romani)

 	* romani is for demo purposes only, the code is not test driven or checked by static analysis (thought it could have been)